 - We are continually taking steps to reduce energy usage and encourage our customers to use electricity more efficiently.

 Our Strategic Direction Statement sets out how we believe our network will develop to 2050, including information on smart grids and the role of network operators.

-Our Innovation Strategy describes how innovation plays an important role in helping Electricity North West deliver a responsive and sustainable business for our customers, stakeholders, and the millions of people who depend on us every day.
+Our Innovation Strategy describes how innovation plays an important role in helping Electricity North West deliver a responsive and sustainable business for the millions of customers who depend on us every day.